 In preparing the financial statements, the directors are required to make an assessment of the group's ability to continue in operational existence as a going concern.
-In carrying out this assessment, the directors have considered the current financial position of the group, its liquidity and solvency, financial and operating risks and contingent liabilities.
+In carrying out this assessment, the directors have considered the current financial position of the group, its liquidity and solvency, financial and operating risks, post balance sheet events and contingent liabilities.